 Route B is normally work-based.
 It enables candidates who do not yet have a suitable portfolio of publications or evidence of professional or creative practice to create that portfolio and also a critical commentary of at least 10,000 words which contextualizes, analyses and discusses the portfolio and sets out the case for it to be considered an original and independent contribution to knowledge, under supervision and with appropriate support.
-Candidates for Route B should hold a professional or creative work at an appropriate level over a period of between 3 and 4 years.
+Candidates for Route B should hold a professional role which enables or requires them to undertake research, professional or creative work at an appropriate level over a period of between 3 and 4 years.